Skip to content

 How does it work?¤

-Using YAML configuration files, define a stack of resources, such as a data pipelines with SQL-based and Spark-based transformations.
+Using YAML configuration files or python code, define a stack of resources, such as a data pipelines with SQL-based and Spark-based transformations.

 Declare¤